Morpho-lang/morpho-zeromq/help/zeromq.md

 [tagpush]: # (push)
 [tagpull]: # (pull)

 The push/pull message exhange pattern is used for parallel task distribution.
 It involves two kinds of socket: `ZMQPush` used to send messages and `ZMQPull` used to receive messages.
 Both sockets can send and receive from multiple servers and clients.
 Messages are fair-queued into Pull sockets and load-balanced from Push sockets.
-This is a pa

 ## Dealer-Router